Interview Prep · by talent · Volleyball

 Lead time — when the trial is still weeks out

-• Confirm CCA records at primary school are accurate.
-MOE pulls CCA participation, school awards, NSG and external competition results, NAPFA, and JSA data into the DSA portal directly.
+- Confirm CCA records at primary school are accurate.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, NSG and external competition results, NAPFA, and JSA data.
 Volleyball-specific external programmes (Volleyball Association of Singapore — VAS — development squads) also feed in.
 Ask the CCA teacher or year-head to verify what's been logged.

 Tapering — final week